 Balance your practice with Yin or Yin/Yang Yoga

-Let’s slow down, cool off, unwind, and tune into what the whole being is feeling.
+slow down, cool off, unwind, and tune in

-This class is open to all levels.
+These classes are open to all levels.
 Please dress in layers and bring socks and eye pillows if desired.

-In traditional Hatha Yoga classes the muscles are the target, but in a Yin Yoga class it's all about targeting the connective tissues such as the joints, ligaments and fascia of the body.
-This practice helps to untie knots and increase range of motion to the joints and energy flow throughout the body.
-This can bring balance to your yoga practice on a structural level and the benefits are therapeutic, plus, Yin is a meditative yoga on a mental level and the benefits are limitless.
-These poses are very different from other Yoga poses, with different names, and are mainly done on the floor.
+In traditional Hatha Yoga and Vinyasa classes the muscles are the target, but in a Yin Yoga class it's all about targeting the connective tissues such as the joints, ligaments and fascia of the body.
+This practice helps increase range of motion to the joints and energy flow throughout the body.
+This can bring balance to your yoga practice or other physical exercise on a structural level.

 Yin / Yang Yoga

-Combining both Yin and Yang elements in one class provides a balanced practice and can have a powerful effect on one's energy levels.
+Combining both Yin Yoga and Gentle Yoga in one class provides a balanced practice that can have a powerful effect on one's energy levels.
 If you are low in energy, starting with some Yin poses can be a good way to get your practice started.
-By practicing Yin yoga first you can carry over this mindful way of practicing into a Gentle Yang practice, creating more awareness and care.
+By practicing Yin yoga first you can carry over the mindful way of practicing into the Gentle Yoga practice, creating more awareness.

 Stay tuned to the Events page for our Special Classes.
-We sometimes have a special Yin + Vibrational Sound Bath Meditation on one Sunday a month, a 90 minute class/ $20.
-January Slater is our guest for this popular experience.
+We sometimes have a special Yin + Vibrational Sound Bath Meditation on a Sunday with January Slater, our guest teacher.